Daniel-KM/Omeka-S-module-Next/README.md

 Next (module for Omeka S)
 =========================

-[Next] is a module for [Omeka S] that allows to use some new features of the next release of Omeka S in the stable release.
+[Next] is a module for [Omeka S] that brings together various features too small to be a full module.
+They may be integrated in the next release of Omeka S, or not.

 Installation